MicrosoftDocs/Contribute/Contribute/dotnet-contribute.md

 The following list shows some guiding rules that you should keep in mind when you're contributing to the .NET documentation:

 - **DON'T** surprise us with large pull requests.
 Instead, file an issue and start a discussion so we can agree on a direction before you invest a large amount of time.
-- **DO** read the [style guide](./styleguide/template.md) and [voice and tone](./styleguide/voice-tone.md) guidelines.
+- **DO** follow these instructions and [voice and tone](./styleguide/voice-tone.md) guidelines.
-- **DO** use the [template](./styleguide/template.md) file as the starting point of your work.
+- **DO** use the [template](dotnet-template.md) file as the starting point of your work.
 - **DO** create a separate branch on your fork before working on the articles.
 - **DO** follow the [GitHub Flow workflow](https://guides.github.com/introduction/flow/).
 - **DO** blog and tweet (or whatever) about your contributions, frequently!

-> Note: you might notice that some of the topics are not currently following all the guidelines specified here and on the [style guide](./styleguide/template.md) as well.
+> Note: you might notice that some of the topics are not currently following all the guidelines specified here.
 We're working towards achieving consistency throughout the site.
 Check the list of [open issues](https://github.com/dotnet/docs/issues?q=is%3Aissue+is%3Aopen+label%3Aguidelines-adherence) we're currently tracking for that specific goal.

 ## Contributor License Agreement